tea2code/fantasy-rts/README.md

         view_x: <int, optional, "Size of viewport in x direction.">
         view_y: <int, optional, "Size of viewport in y direction.">
         window_title: <string, optional, "The window title.
 Currently it's possible to show the current fps in it.">

+        keys:
+            - action: <string, "ID of the action to execute.">
+              key: <string, "Name of the key to press for this action.">

+The type "keys" can/should/will exist multiple times.
+Each representing a single setting.

 #### Resources Reference: